cesaraustralia/GrowthMaps.jl/README.md

 NetCDFs, or `GeoStack`s of `tif` or other GDAL source files, or simply memory-backed arrays.
 These data sources can be used interchangeably.

-Computations can easily be run on GPUs, for example with `arraytype=CuArray` to use CUDA for Nvidia GPUs.
+Computations can be run on GPUs, for example with `arraytype=CuArray` to use CUDA for Nvidia GPUs.

 ## Example